pooyavahidi/examples/ai/gradient_descent.md

 Many Iterations of {
     1. Forward Pass: Compute the cost
     2. Backward Pass (Backpropagation): Compute the gradient
-    3. Update the parameters to reduce the cost.
+    3. Update all parameters simultaneously to reduce the cost.
 }
 ```